digitalbazaar/jsonld-signatures/README.md

 https://github.com/digitalbazaar/jsonld-signatures/

-Run the tests using the following command:
+Run the Node.js tests using the following command:

     npm run test

-The standard tests will run node and browser tests.
-Just one type can also be run:
+Run browser tests using PhantomJS using the following command:

-    npm run test-node
+    npm run test-karma

+Run browser tests using a selection of browsers using the following command:

-    npm run test-browser
+    npm run test-karma -- --browsers Firefox,Chrome,PhantomJS

 Code coverage of node tests can be generated in `coverage/`: